CoinMonkey/exchangers/readme.md

 composer require coinmonkey/exchangers-api @dev
 ```

-Please note that libraries are in in development.
+Please note that libraries are in development.
 Don't use it in production projects.

-Production version coming soon (but I'm not sure).
+Production version coming soon.

 ## Example